CryptoGraphics/VerthashMiner/README.md

 `-l` or `--device-list`
 To create 2 virtual devices for one physical device, specify the same device twice.
 `--cl-devices 0:w131072,0:w131072`
-131072 is a work size(default value).
+131072 is a work size.
 You can try specify your own(e.g 32768, 65536, 262144, 524288 etc) and check performance/power consumption.

-  2. and 3.
-Using a Configuration File.
+  2. Using a Configuration File.
-OpenCL devices have 2 configuration file formats `PCIeBusID` and `Raw device list`.
-CUDA devices have only 1(`Raw device list`).
-Duplicate device configuration block.
 For example: There will be only 1 `<CL_Device0 ...>` block with 1 physical GPU.
 Duplicate it and rename a new one to `<CL_Device1 ...>`.

 * When using 2 or more devices for a single physical GPU, their hash-rate will probably be the same.
 You can try to specify a different `WorkSize` for each of them and compare multiple `WorkSize` values at the same time.
 Not sure about accuracy though.
 It may vary between different GPUs, drivers, OS and other apps running in the background.